 Nava serves as a consultant in the restructuring of international media organizations that aim to empower the voice of underrepresented populations.

-Nava is a human rights activist who frequently works with NGO’s aiming to tackle social injustice particularly those related to youth, women and education.
+Nava is a youth moral empowerment human rights activist who frequently works with NGO’s aiming to tackle social injustice particularly those related to youth, women and education.
 She has spoken at more than a dozen international conferences and social and economic development forums.
-Some of the topics of her speaking engagements have included: how youth can move the world; the mysterious reasons behind youth radicalization; the greatest obstructions to peace; mass media and our perception of truth; the hidden effects of gender inequality; turning socio-economic development initiatives into global movements; material and spiritual identities; parenting as a means to transform society; mass media and our image of sex, the consequences of a lack of moral education and the power of the arts.
-Nava is also on the Board of Advisors for the Mona Foundation, which supports both the academic education and moral empowerment of children around the world, especially girls.
+Some of the pioneering topics of her speaking engagements have included: how youth can move the world; the real reasons behind youth radicalization; the greatest obstructions to peace; mass media and our perception of truth; the hidden effects of gender inequality; turning socio-economic development initiatives into global movements; material and spiritual identities; parenting as a means to transform society; mass media and our image of sex, the consequences of a lack of moral education and the power of the arts.
+Nava is also on the Board of Advisors for the Mona Foundation, which supports both the academic education and moral empowerment of girls around the world.

 Nava is awaiting publication of her globally pre-tested educational curriculum, Purify My Heart.
-The curriculum aims to address behavioral aspects of drugs, alcohol, and sexuality while empowering youth to recognize the significance of their actions as transformers of their society.
+The curriculum aims to address behavioral aspects of drugs, alcohol, and sexuality through the perspective of the Bahai Faith, while empowering youth to recognize the significance of their actions as transformers of their society.
 For more information, please email: info@PurifyMyHeart.org